 A distribution is unconditional if tomorrow’s distribution is the same as today’s distribution.
 But fat tails could be explained by a conditional distribution: a distribution that changes over time.
 Two things can change in a normal distribution: mean and volatility.
 Therefore, we can explain fat tails in two ways:

-Conditional mean is time-varying; but this is unlikely given the assumption that markets are efficient
+Conditional mean is time varying; but this is unlikely given the assumption that markets are efficient

-Conditional volatility is time-varying; Allen says this is the more likely explanation!
+Conditional volatility is time varying; Allen says this is the more likely explanation!